dancer1325/opensearch-documentation/_api-reference/index-apis/put-mapping.md

   - /opensearch/rest-api/update-mapping/
 ---

-# Create Or Update Mappings API
+# PUT mapping API
 **Introduced 1.0**
 {: .label .label-purple }

-If you want to create or add mappings and fields to an index, you can use the put mapping API operation.
-For an existing mapping, this operation updates the mapping.

-You can't use this operation to update mappings that already map to existing data in the index.
-You must first create a new index with your desired mappings, and then use the [reindex API operation]({{site.url}}{{site.baseurl}}/opensearch/reindex-data) to map all the documents from your old index to the new index.
-If you don't want any downtime while you re-index your indexes, you can use [aliases]({{site.url}}{{site.baseurl}}/opensearch/index-alias).
+* allows
+  * creating OR updating mappings & fields | index
+    * ❌ONCE ALREADY exists data -> NOT possible to update❌
+      * ALTERNATIVE
+        * create a NEW index / has desired mappings
+        * map ALL old index's documents -- , via [reindex API operation](/opensearch-documentation/_im-plugin/reindex-data.md), to the -- NEW index
+          * if you do NOT want any downtime | re-index your indexes -> use [aliases](/opensearch-documentation/_im-plugin/reindex-data.md)

 ## Endpoints